rust-lang/book/nostarch/chapter04.md

 > certain amount of space.
 The memory allocator finds an empty spot in the heap
 > that is big enough, marks it as being in use, and returns a *pointer*, which
 > is the address of that location.
 This process is called *allocating on the
-> heap* and is sometimes abbreviated as just *allocating*.
-Pushing values onto
+> heap* and is sometimes abbreviated as just *allocating* (pushing values onto
-> the stack is not considered allocating.
+> the stack is not considered allocating).
 Because the pointer to the heap is a
 > known, fixed size, you can store the pointer on the stack, but when you want
 > the actual data, you must follow the pointer.
 Think of being seated at a
 > restaurant.
 When you enter, you state the number of people in your group, and